lblod/frontend-embeddable-notule-editor/README.md

 The data for this plugin is pulled from [the roadsign registry](https://register.mobiliteit.vlaanderen.be), specifically using the [public facing sparql endpoint](https://register.mobiliteit.vlaanderen.be/sparql).
 This data is maintained by experts at [MOW Vlaanderen](https://www.vlaanderen.be/departement-mobiliteit-en-openbare-werken)

 ### Variable
-This plugin allows you to insert variables in the document, a variable is a value to be filled by another user, ideally you will have 2 separate instances of the editor, the first one will enable this plugin and the other will enable the template-variable plugin.
+This plugin allows you to insert variables in the document.
+A variable is essentially a placeholder where a value can later be filled in.
+This makes the most sense if you consider 2 separate instances of the editor, the first one with this plugin enabled and the other with the template-variable plugin.
+The former can then be used to "build a template document", containing a bunch of places values need to be completed.
+A user can then use the `template-variable-plugin` in the other instance to fill in the values.
 In order to insert a variable you will need to use the insert variable card.

 ![insert variable card](https://imgur.com/9kSqgXc.png)